 Naps are important: Younger children need regular and predictable naps during the day.
 When your child is napping only once a day, don’t let him or her nap late into the afternoon, as this will interfere with the child’s ability to fall asleep at the regular bedtime.

 Teach your child how to self-soothe: At an early age, put your child into his or her crib or bed when he or she is drowsy but still awake.
 Teaching kids to fall asleep on their own at the beginning of the night without your presence is an important skill for them to learn.
 Children naturally wake two to six times a night, and if they do not know how to self-soothe, they will cry to alert you that they are awake.
 Not only does that disrupt their sleep, but yours as well.

 No caffeine allowed: Caffeine is not recommended for kids, but if you allow your child any, make sure it is before 3 p.m., as it can delay the onset of sleep at bedtime.

 Consistency is key to success: Be patient and persistent, as the investment is well worth it when your child is sleeping better.

 Make sleep a priority for your child and family: Teach your child about the importance of sleep by being a good role model in your own sleep habits.

-Karen Johnson, RN, PNP, is a nurse in the Children’s Sleep Center at Children’s Hospitals and Clinics of Minnesota.
+Karen Johnson, RN, PNP, is a nurse in the Children’s Sleep Center at Children’s Minnesota.
 Her interest in pediatric sleep medicine stems from her passion to assist children in improving their sleep.
 She views sleep as a necessary function so that children can be alert, focus in school, reach their learning potential and have energy to play and be kids.

 The Children’s Sleep Center is one of the only pediatric-centered programs in the region and one of only a handful that is nationally accredited by the American Academy of Sleep Medicine.